DanielAvdar/Tab-right/docs/source/index.rst

 Contributing
 ------------
-See the CONTRIBUTING.md file for guidelines.
+See the :doc:`contributing` page for guidelines.

 License
 -------